kmw3kx/CircuitPython/README.md

 *[Back to Sub-Table of Contents](#circuitPythonServo)*

+***Note:*** *This describes how I went about doing the assignment.
+There's a segment where I'm trying to get an LED to fade, because I thought it'd also work to make the servo sweep.
+If you want to skip to where I actually start getting the servo to sweep, click [here.](#Actually-Getting-the-Servo-Working) However reading the other stuff might be helpful, It's not necessary for the assignment.*

 Ok, so first off, I'm gonna approach it like how I would an Arduino:

 1. I need to figure out how to 'attach' the servo to a pin